Toheeb-Ojuolape/keeb-crypto-api/README.md

 # Description

-API to get real time crypto currencies prices, marketCap, dataSupply, volume, negativeChange.
+API to get real time crypto currency price, market cap, data supply, volume, negative change.
 It is free to use.
 As a summary, it uses:

 * Node.JS
 * Heroku